devtron-labs/devtron-documentation/k8s-dashboard/db-docs/operations/enable-fluxcd-listing.md

 ## Steps to Enable

+{% hint style="warning" %}
+### Who Can Perform This Action?
+Users need super-admin permission to view/enable/disable the FluxCD listing.
+{% endhint %}

 1. Go to the **Resource Browser** of Devtron.

 2. Select the cluster (in which your Argo CD app exists).